 Cookie brittle seems pretty new on the cookie scene (or maybe I just noticed it recently), and now I’m seeing it everywhere!
 At the store, I kept telling myself I could make it instead of buying it, but it took me a while to get around to making any.
-Does anyone else do that?
-Do you see something at the store and think “Oh, I could make that!” but then forget about it until the next time you’re shopping?

 I had pecan halves on hand, so I had to rough chop them.
 You can also purchase pecan pieces that are less expensive and shouldn’t require chopping.
 I measured a generous cup of pecan halves before chopping them, and then I measured them once they were chopped, too.
 They still measured just about a cup, so it shouldn’t matter whether you measure them before or after using your knife and cutting board.
 Isn’t it nice when things turn out simple?